Online Learning with Set-Valued Feedback: Introduction

 \item[(2)] In light of this separation, we give two new combinatorial dimensions, the Set Littlestone and Measure shattering dimension, and show that they characterize deterministic and randomized realizable learnability respectively.

 \item[(3)] Moving beyond the realizable setting, we show that the Measure Shattering dimension continues to characterize \textit{agnostic} learnability.
-This implies an equivalence between randomized realizable learnability and agnostic learnability. \item[(4)] Finally, as applications, we use our results to bound the minimax expected regret for three practical learning settings: online multilabel ranking, online multilabel classification, and real-valued prediction with interval-valued response. \end{itemize} \end{thmbox} To prove the separation in (1), we identify a learning problem where every deterministic learner fails, but there exists a simple randomized learner.
+This implies an equivalence between randomized realizable learnability and agnostic learnability. \item[(4)] Finally, as applications, we use our results to bound the minimax expected regret for three practical learning settings: online multilabel ranking, online multilabel classification, and real-valued prediction with interval-valued response. \end{itemize}

+To prove the separation in (1), we identify a learning problem where every deterministic learner fails, but there exists a simple randomized learner.
 As for our combinatorial dimensions in (2), the Set Littlestone and Measure shattering dimensions are defined using complete trees with \textit{infinite-width}.
 This is in contrast to much of the existing combinatorial dimensions in online learning.
 To prove that the Set Littlestone dimension is sufficient for deterministic realizable learnability, we extend the Standard Optimal Algorithm for single-label to set-valued feedback.
 On the other hand, to prove that the Measure shattering dimension is sufficient for randomized realizable learnability, we adapt the recent algorithmic chaining technique from \cite{daskalakis2022fast}.
 Lastly, our construction of an agnostic learner in (3) uses a non-trivial extension of the adaptive covering technique introduced in \cite{hanneke2023multiclass}.